What's An Underlayment, and How Important Is It?

 What’s the Underlayment?

 - It prevents the chemicals found in asphalt roofing shingles from melting into the wood used in the roof deck.
-This saves homeowners from expensive yet unnecessary repairs;
+This saves homeowners from expensive and unnecessary repairs.

-- It acts as the last line of defense for the roof if and when the shingles are blown off.
+- It acts as the last line of defense for the roof if or when the shingles are blown off during a storm.
 The protective layer keeps the home dry until the roof is repaired.

 Types of Underlayment